Unit 2 - Practice Quiz

 C. By reducing the Repo Rate

-D. By increasing the Repo Rate
+D. By increasing the Cash Reserve Ratio (CRR)

 20 Which market provides a platform for investors to liquidate their existing investments?